Greg0109/BoardyServer/README.md

 In order to share images on macOS, you must install the tool xclip (using [brew](https://brew.sh/)) along the tool [XQuartz](https://www.xquartz.org/)

+In order to share images on Linux, you must install the tool xclip.

 ### Warning:
  Keep in mind that some public wifis (just like coffee shops, universities and so on) usually have their ports blocked.
 This tweak might not work on such wifis.
  The server runs with **no UI and in the background**.
 This means that when you launch the server you will get no visual feedback.
 Try to copy something and see what happens.
 If you still prefer some visual feedback, you can open the activity manager of your computer to see if the server is running.
 Look for BoardyServer.